swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ##An anecdote: using python to get and plot data from a web interface##
 One day, a colleague of mine showed me that the MG-RAST website had an interface that would deliver a bundle of data about a dataset in response to an HTTP request.
 Specifically, the request http://api.metagenomics.anl.gov/metagenome_statistics/mgm4440613.3?verbosity=full has tables of numbers representing the length distribution, GC-content, and high-level summaries of the taxonomic annotations of an NGS dataset.
-There's lots of good data in here.
+There's lots of good data in there.
 It's encoded in JSON format. http://en.wikipedia.org/wiki/JSON
 Fortunately, there is a python module to painlessly parse JSON into a python dict of dict.
 The script ```metagenome_statistics-example.py``` contains example code that retrieves data from the website, gets some of the data out of the JSON structure, and plots it.
 Python code that solves the sub-problems (retrieving data via HTTP, getting data out of JSON objects, and plotting) has already been written, so I spend my time invoking and debugging calls to these subroutines instead of finding out how to write a HTTP client or a JSON parser.